 Introduction

 Dairy farming has long been a vital sector, not only for fulfilling the nutritional requirements of the population but also for enhancing the income of dairy entrepreneurs.
 Dairy products, available in a wide array of forms, meet diverse dietary needs across households while offering significant income-generating potential for producers.
 With India's growing population and the consequent surge in demand for dairy products, the dairy industry is under increasing pressure.
-It is, therefore, imperative to focus on developing dairy farms in a sustainable manner.
+Therefore, an imperative to focus on developing dairy farms in a sustainable manner.
 According to the National Dairy Development Board (NDDB, 2025), India’s milk production has increased 4.3 times over the past 25 years.
 Between 2014–15 and 2023–24 alone, milk production rose by 63.56%, from 146.3 million tonnes to 239.2 million tonnes—an impressive average annual growth rate of 5.7% (Press Information Bureau, 2025).
 Despite these achievements, there is a pressing need to assess whether this growth trajectory aligns with long-term sustainability goals.
 Understanding the sustainability of dairy farming requires a deep analysis of the socio-economic profile of farmers, as their behaviors and decisions are heavily influenced by these factors.
 Studying the socio-economic characteristics and knowledge-adoption behavior of dairy farmers is crucial to understanding what drives or hinders the adoption of sustainable practices.
 Variables such as education, income, landholding size, access to credit, and availability of extension services play a significant role in determining a farmer’s capacity to learn and apply improved dairy management practices.
 Analyzing these relationships helps identify gaps in knowledge dissemination and resource accessibility, enabling the design of targeted interventions that encourage the adoption of sustainable methods.
 Such research is fundamental for developing policies and programs that align innovative solutions with the real-world circumstances of farming communities, thereby promoting the long-term sustainability of the dairy sector.

 By understanding the local context and profiling farmers accurately, this study aimed to evaluate the effectiveness of current extension services and the extent to which sustainable dairy practices have been adopted.
 The findings are intended to inform region-specific strategies that support sustainable dairy development, improve farmer livelihoods, and enhance the resilience of the dairy sector in Uttarakhand.
 In light of these considerations, the present study was conducted in the state of Uttarakhand, India.
 The region, with its diverse agro-climatic conditions and predominantly smallholder dairy farmers, offers a representative setting for examining how socio-economic variables influence knowledge levels, adoption behavior, and overall sustainability in dairy farming.
 Keeping in view the importance of socio-economic data in understanding the overall development of dairy business and in ensuring the sustainability of entrepreneur, the present study was planned with the following objectives.

+Need details of hilly people and how they became a dairy farmers and etc. these details are missing.

 To study socio-economic profile of the dairy farmers